 It uses collimators of devices that shape beams allowing for different areas of a tumor to receive different doses of radiation.

-Tomotherapy is an example which uses the machine which is hybrid between CT imaging scanner and an external-beam radiation therapy
+Tomotherapy is an example which uses the machine which is a hybrid between CT imaging scanner and an external-beam radiation therapy

-Stereotactic radiosurgery is used to treat only small tumors with well-defined edges, most commonly in brain or spinal tumors.
+Stereotactic radiosurgery is used to treat only small tumors with well-defined edges, most commonly in the brain or spinal tumors.

 Proton therapy and electrons may also be used instead of photons.
 Electron beams are used to irradiate superficial tumors, such as skin cancer